rancher/docs/content/rancher/v2.x/en/backups/backups/single-node-backups/_index.md

     docker run  --volumes-from rancher-data-<DATE> -v $PWD:/backup alpine tar zcvf /backup/rancher-data-backup-<RANCHER_VERSION>-<DATE>.tar.gz /var/lib/rancher
     ```

-    **Step Result:** A stream of commands runs on screen.
+    **Step Result:** A stream of commands runs on the screen.

-1. Enter the `dir` command to confirm that the backup tarball was created.
+1. Enter the `ls` command to confirm that the backup tarball was created.
 It will have a name similar to `rancher-data-backup-<RANCHER_VERSION>-<DATE>.tar.gz`.

-1. Move your backup tarball to a safe location external from your Rancher Server.
+1. Move your backup tarball to a safe location external to your Rancher Server.
 Then delete the `rancher-data-<DATE>` container from your Rancher Server.

 1. Restart Rancher Server.
 Replace `<RANCHER_CONTAINER_NAME>` with the name of your [Rancher container](#before-you-start).